What is Qigong?

 Later on, these breathing exercises and flowing movements became associated with the concept of qi, which was first recorded in the Book of Changes sometime between the 10th and the 4th centuries BCE.

-By the time that China had entered into the period of cultural flourishing called the Hundred Schools of Thought between the 6th Century and 221 BCE, said practices had become entrenched as an essential part of Chinese medicine.
+By the time China had entered into the period of cultural flourishing called the Hundred Schools of Thought between the 6th Century and 221 BCE, said practices had become entrenched as an essential part of Chinese medicine.

 However, it was not until sometime between 206 BCE and 220 CE under the Han Dynasty that qigong managed to add meditation to its repertoire, as both Buddhism and Buddhist practices were introduced from the Indian subcontinent.